kee-oth/scenario/README.md

 Scenario is useful for both TypeScript _and_ JavaScript projects because of its runtime functionality and semantics.

+### API Reference

+Please explore the [API Reference at Stackblitz](https://stackblitz.com/edit/typescript-fbykvu?devToolsHeight=100&file=index.ts) for a full picture of the library and usage.

 ### Why should I use it?

 Scenario's Option and Result types will help you avoid being in unexpected situations like accessing values that don't exist (or shouldn't exist) or treating some computation's result as a success when it really is a failure.